Automated Battery Swapping

 How It Works

-The automated swapping process is orchestrated by a central Fleet Management System (FMS).
-When an AGV's Battery Management System (BMS) reports a charge below a set threshold (typically 20%), the FMS routes the robot to the nearest available swapping station.
+A central Fleet Management System (FMS) runs the whole automated battery swapping show.
+When an AGV's Battery Management System (BMS) spots the charge dropping below a set threshold—usually around 20%—the FMS directs the robot straight to the nearest available swapping station.

-Upon arrival, the AGV utilizes LiDAR and optical sensors to achieve sub-millimeter docking precision.
-Once locked in place, the station's electromechanical actuator engages the battery latch, slides the depleted module out onto a charging rack, and immediately inserts a fully charged module from the inventory.
+Once it arrives, the AGV taps into its LiDAR and optical sensors for sub-millimeter docking accuracy.
+Safely locked in, the station's electromechanical actuator releases the battery latch, slides out the drained module onto a charging rack, and swaps in a fully charged one from its stock right away.

-The entire exchange occurs without powering down the robot's onboard computer, utilizing an internal capacitor or small backup battery to maintain logic states.
-This "hot-swap" capability ensures the robot resumes its task immediately upon undocking.
+The swap happens seamlessly without shutting down the robot's onboard computer, thanks to an internal capacitor or small backup battery that keeps logic states alive.
+This 'hot-swap' magic lets the robot jump right back into its tasks the moment it undocks.

 Real-World Applications